f5devcentral/f5-agility-labs-nginx/docs/class5/module4/lab1/lab1.rst

 .. image:: images/get_transaction_send.png

-20. We can see from the response that the API is functioning properly.
+20. Notice from the response that the API is functioning properly.

 .. image:: images/get_transaction_response.png